chinnappasrinivas/java-petstore-learning/README.md

 - Run API Discovery against the build output (an executable jar)
 - Publish the project to the GitLab container registry
 - Run DAST API against the running service to test for security issues

+Note: This example is a generated server stub.
+Because of this, we don't expect DAST API to find any security issues.
+We also expect error status codes during testing.